 Keep this natural yarrow styptic powder in a small glass jar with a lid or in a tin with a lid.
 Label it and date it.
 It will last up to 5 years if kept cool and dry.

 To use natural yarrow styptic powder for minor abrasions

 Take a pinch of the dried powder and apply it directly to the wound.
 A strong scab will form mixed with the yarrow, which will drop off when new skin forms under the scab.
 The yarrow will staunch the bleeding, numb the pain, and act as an antiseptic.

 Use it to stop a nosebleed.
 Just put a pinch in the nostril where the bleeding is and blow it out after the bleeding has stopped fully.
 Yarrow has an analgesic action, too.

-If you don’t have Yarrow growing near you, you can get dried yarrow flowers and leaves from Mountain Rose herbs.
-Richter’s herbs carries the seed for wild yarrow, if you want to get a patch established on your homestead.
+If you don’t have Yarrow growing near you, you can get dried yarrow flowers and leaves from Mountain Rose Herbs.
+Richter’s herbs do carry the seed for wild yarrow if you want to get a patch established on your homestead.

 Some other ways to use yarrow: